top of page

 Dr Susana H. Araico & Margarita Galban- 'La Cisma de Inglaterra'

 In the end, Enrique, Catalina y Calderón is not just a look back—it’s a call to reflect.
 Through the enduring questions raised by Calderón, this film reminds us that while history may not repeat itself exactly, it often rhymes in ways we can’t afford to ignore.
+We must engage with these themes.
+They are as relevant today as they were centuries ago.

 Enrique Catalina y Calderon Documentary